Special Regs Breed Giant Pike

 Remember this one from early ice last year?
-Shoggie (Guide Dave Shogren—218/765-3197) and I were fishing the same lake that produced the fish shown in yesterday’s post—a small lake that “shouldn’t have” monsters like this in it.
+Shoggie (Guide Dave Shogren — 218/765-3197) and I were fishing the same lake that produced the giant pike shown in yesterday's post — a small lake that "shouldn't have" monsters like this in it.

 We've been catching a lot of monsters from a lot of small lakes over the past few years in Minnesota.
 We think it's largely because of special regulations that encourage growth to sizes that can keep other fish populations under control.
 But, looking at the special section on Pike Management in the Department of Natural Resources website, it's hard to find much on the special regulations instituted unless you dig for it.
 One might think they would be blowing their horn a little louder with results like these at hand.